- 1 User Benefits

 Chamber 3: Not active

 Chamber 4: Filling

 Chamber 2: Emptying

 Chamber 3: Filling

 - Level and Levelling Feet

-- Magnetic Coupling (between the measuring drum and counting mechanism) , for an absolutely liquid-tight casing
+- Magnetic coupling between measuring drum and counter: Casing absolutely liquid-tight, for an absolutely liquid-tight casing

 - Multi-Chamber Measuring Drum